gvanboven/SemanticRoleLabelling/README.md

 #### Used Features and Further Feature Extraction
+In order to use this dataset, we must first preprocess it.
+In the original datasets, tokens have their own rows, sentences are separated by empty lines, and predicates and their arguments are presented in columns.
+In the restructured version of the data, the empty lines are taken out, and each token-predicate combination gets its own row.
+This means that if a sentence contains 10 tokens and 3 predicates, this sentence will be represented over 10 * 3 = 30 rows.
+If a sentence contains no predicates, it is taken out.
 To implement the classification, features are extracted from the original (gold) data, and extra features are extracted by using SpaCy to get sentences features.

 ##### Features from original data